What are Questions to Ask a Divorce Lawyer at the Consultation?

 If the attorney cannot answer this question for you, you may want to look the other way and leave.
 In California, when fees are expected to exceed $1,000.00, a written retainer agreement is required that lays out exactly what the hourly rate will be and how the fees will be billed.

-You should know the hourly rate tha will be charged to you, how costs will be expected to be paid and what the initial deposit will be.
+You should know the hourly rate, how costs will be expected to be paid and what the initial deposit will be.
 You also need to know how often you will receive your bill, by what date you are expected to pay your bill and whether or not a replenishment of the retainer deposit or part of it will be required.
 These are just some of the starting questions that need to be asked about attorneys fees.

 Be very careful of lawyers who charge flat fees.
 While this may seem initially attractive, it could actually be against your best interest.
 Flat fee cases often involve very limited work and if you have any kind of matter that will require more than one court appearance or is expected to be contested, the flat fee you pay may not cover the services you need and may become a waste of your money.
 Flat fees however are effective in summary dissolution matters.